-Parking - 14
+Parking

-To park the ATV, stop the engine, press the foot brake, and shift the gear selector lever into the parking position.
-Shake the vehicle forward and backward to verify that parking is engaged.
+To park the ATV, stop the engine, press the foot brake, and shift the gear selector Lever 1 into the park position.

+When shifting the transmission in PARK, always push the brake pedal.
+Shake the vehicle forward and backward to verify that park is engaged.